EmbeddedSystems-UniversitySiegen/eclab-task3/docs/source/Task_sheet.md

 ## Task 1

+**Get robot handles, capture image and process the image**

-Implement the get_handles method.
-Objective of this method is to retrieve and store handles for various robot components (left motor, right motor, camera) using CoppeliaSim's API.
-Hint: Use sim.simxGetObjectHandle for each component (left motor, right motor, and camera).
-Store the retrieved handles in corresponding class attributes.
+- Implement the **get_handles** method to retrieve handles for robot components (left motor, right motor, camera) using CoppeliaSim's API.

+- Implement **get_image** method to capture RGB image from the camera, grayscale and threshold it.
+Return the thresholded image.

+- Implement **process_image** method to process the image to find the centroid of the road.

 ## Task 2

-Implement get_image Method which captures an image from the robot's vision sensor, processes it into a grayscale format, and applies thresholding to identify relevant features.
-Use CoppeliaSim's vision sensor API to retrieve the image and its resolution.
-Convert the captured data into a format suitable for further processing.
-Transform the raw image data into a 3D array format that represents the image dimensions (height, width, color channels).
-Ensure the reshaped image retains the appropriate color channels.
-Return the thresholded image.

-## Task 3

-Implement the process_image Method to identify the Road's Centroid.
-Use an image processing library (e.g., OpenCV) to compute the moments of the binary image.
-Image moments provide statistical properties that describe the shape and distribution of the white pixels.
-If the centroid is valid, return its x, y coordinates.
-If no centroid is detected, return None.

-## Task 4
+**Steering the robot**

+- Implement the **handle_camera** method to read the image from camera, calculate the centroid of the road and steer the robot accordingly.

-Implement the calculate_steering_angle Method.
-Compute the steering angle based on the deviation of the road centroid from the image center.
-Determine the difference between the road centroid and the image center.
-Normalize this difference by dividing it by the image center value.
-This error difference represents how far the road is from the ideal central position.
-Return the normalized steering angle.
+- Implement the **calculate_steering_angle** method to compute the steering angle based on the deviation of the road centroid from the image center.

-## Task 5

-Implement the handle_camera Method to Steer the Robot which is a function that integrates image processing and control logic to steer the robot based on the road's position detected in the camera feed.
-Capture the image(use the provided get_image method), determine the centroid and then calculate the steering angle (use the provided steer Method).
-Steer the robot based on the computed steering angle using the steer method.

-## Task 6

-Implement the steer Method.
-Adjust the robot's left and right motor speeds based on the calculated steering angle.
-Compute the left and right motor speeds using the steering angle and base speed.
-Ensure the robot steers smoothly.
+- Implement the **steer** method to adjust the robot's left and right motor speeds based on the calculated steering angle.

-## Task 7

-Implement the set_wheels_speed Method.
+- Implement the **set_wheels_speed** method.
 Control the speed of the robot's left and right motors by interfacing with CoppeliaSim's API.

-## Task 8

-Implement the stop Method.
+- Implement the **stop** method.
 Stop the robot by setting motor speeds to zero.
-Call set_wheels_speed with both speeds set to 0.
-Ensure the robot halts.